Terms and conditions for electric vehicle charge points

-If your quote assumes you will be eligible for an OLEV grant, but the government ends that scheme or changes the value of the OLEV grant before we have installed your charge point, we will not have to carry out the installation, unless you pay us any short-fall in funding.
+If your quote assumes you're eligible for an OLEV grant, but the government ends that scheme or changes the value of the OLEV grant before we install your charge point, we will not have to carry out the installation, unless you pay us any short-fall in funding.

 We’ll give you our time estimate for doing the installation and we’ll do our best to keep to this, unless something beyond our control means we can’t – in which case we’ll let you know as soon as possible and arrange a new time.